EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 ]
 ```

-To support this configuration, we need to create the `openeo-public` client in Keycloak, using the `create-client.sh` script.<br>
+To support this configuration, create the `openeo-public` client in Keycloak using the `create-client.sh` script:
-This script prompts you for basic details and automatically creates a Keycloak client in your chosen realm:

 ```bash
 bash ../../utils/create-client.sh